 Forming The Rayiro Orchestra pt.
 3: The Inanga ReDzimbahwe

-In line with creating the Rayiro Orchestra, here I'll be writing about the Inanga reDzimbahwe.
+In line with my journey to creating the Rayiro Orchestra - a Pan-African ensemble of traditional and neo-traditional musical instruments - I'll be writing about the Inanga reDzimbahwe.
 Loosely translated, 'Inanga reDzimbahwe' ought to be read as 'Inanga in the tradition of Dzimbahwe music'.
-I think this name will make finding the roots of this instrument easier, although of course many musical roots from around the African continent are present in it.
+I think this name represents the East African roots of this instrument, although of course many musical roots from around the African continent are present in it.
 Special thanks to Deo Munyakazi's indispensable contribution to this instrument coming to life!
 Happy reading!

 Anesu Ndoro